-This course will examine the military profession from a multi-disciplinary perspective.
+This course will examine the military profession from a multidisciplinary perspective.
 Students will study relevant theory and research from the disciplines of philosophy, psychology, sociology, politics and history.
 A significant portion of the course will be devoted to the study of ethics in the military profession.
-Specific topics will include: ethical decision-processes, the professional military ethic, just war theory, moral development, ethical failure, military relations, the non-commissioned officer corps, and the general officer corps.
+Specific topics will include: ethical decision-processes, the professional military ethic, just war theory, moral development, ethical failure, military culture and ethos, diversity in the military, civil-military relations, the non-commissioned officer corps, and the general officer corps.